Soap For Hope

 The True Natural Soap

-Aleppo soap is the world's oldest soap and a pure natural product made of organic olive oil, laurel oil, water and lye.
+Aleppo soap is the world's oldest soap and a pure natural product made of fine olive oil, laurel oil, water and lye.

 This traditional formula contains no colours, parabenes or perfume, making it suitable for all skin types.